BooleanWhale/shopify-to-printify-api/README.md

 - Keeping track of/syncing Shopify and Printify orders

 TODO:
-Add Shopify side of the API upon completion of custom Shopify app.
+Build custom Shopify app to intergrate the API into (custom backend can only be hosted externally with Shopify).
 Add /help endpoint to API